nit3owl/fizz-buzz/README.md

 # fizz-buzz
-Fizzing and Buzzing for fun and profit
+Fizzing and Buzzing for fun and profit.

 ## What is it?!
 [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) is one of most challenging programming problems of the modern